 MathXpert not only has the ability to carry out individual steps on command, but it also contains a sophisticated set of rules enabling it to solve almost any textbook problem in the subjects mentioned.
 It uses this ability to provide assistance to the student who does not know what to do.
 It can, if necessary, generate a complete step-by-step solution for the student to examine.

 In 2004, I re-acquired the rights to MathXpert from the company that owns it.
 It is now available for download and purchase at www.HelpWithMath.com

 I have only one paper in this category, but it doesn't fit in any of the other four categories.
 I once had a good Mexican dinner at which John McCarthy was the host.
 He asked whether an equilateral triangle could have all three of its corners at points in the plane with integer coordinates.
 This was a teaser: he already knew the answer and a more general theorem.
 But he did not know which triangles are similar to a triangle with all corners on integer coordinates in n-space, even for n=3.
 On the drive home I used the fact that every integer is the sum of four squares to prove that n=5 is as far as you have to look: if the triangle isn't "embeddable" in 5-space increasing n won't help.
 But it took quaternions to settle the cases n=3 and n=4.
-This work appeared in and should in principle be accessible to a good high-school student.
+This work appeared the American Mathematical Monthly and should in principle be accessible to a good high-school student.